 After we purchased our rig and went to have our dish installed, we began panicking when it appeared that the dish wouldn’t fit.
 It did, but it was close.

 The more options and mechanical systems a RV has and the older it is, the more things that can potentially go wrong with it.
 If you lack mechanical aptitude, you’ll want to pay careful attention to the amount of things that can go wrong with your dream rig.

 Since even the most expensive buses will have components that break, consider how you will deal with the price of repairs.
 Those of us with mechanical capabilities are well-equipped to handle these challenges, while the rest of us must pay for help getting through such unexpected events.
-This RV.net article is one of the best we’ve found when it comes to analyzing RV ownership facts and figures over a year.

 If you purchase a motor home and toad (towed car), you’ll be dealing with two engines as well as house systems (plumbing, electrical, etc.) that may be more complicated than those found in towables.
 With a travel trailer or fifth wheel, like we have, you have only one engine to maintain.